argilla-io/argilla/argilla/docs/reference/telemetry.md

 * The type of deployment: `quickstart` or `server`, and if it is deployed on Hugging Face spaces.
 * The dockerized deployment flag: `True` or `False`

-This is performed by registering information from the create, read, update and delete (CRUD) operations for API resources:
+This is performed by registering counters for the create, read, update, delete (CRUD) and list operations  for different API resources:

 * Users
 * Workspaces